 New edition of Snorri Sturluson's Norwegian King's Tales I-III

-Snorri Sturluson's Heimskringla is, next to the so-called Icelandic sagas, the most important prose work from the Nordic Middle Ages.
-In 2014, a new translation of all the Icelandic sagas was published within the framework of a joint Nordic project under the editorship of Kristinn Jóhannesson, Gunnar D. Hansson and Karl G. Johansson: Islänningasgorna - samtliga släktsagor och fyrtionio tåtar I-V. The Swedish publication was made possible by support from the Torstens Söderberg Foundation.
-Snorre's work Heimskringla was published in a new translation by Karl G. Johansson.
-Johansson in 1991-1993: Nordiska kungasagor I-III.
-This work has been out of print for a long time from the now defunct Fabel Förlag - and is only partially available in antiquarian form.
-A new edition of Snorri's Nordic King Sagas is planned in collaboration with the Anthropos publishing house.
-Since the Icelandic sagas I-V are now available to readers in new translation, it is our wish that Snorri's historical chronicles should also be made available to a wider public and for teaching purposes.
-The new edition will have a partly new look - with a cover by the Swedish artist Roj Friberg.
+Snorri Sturluson’s *Heimskringla* is, alongside the so-called Icelandic sagas, the most significant work of prose from the Nordic Middle Ages.
+In 2014, as part of a pan-Nordic project, a new translation of all the Icelandic sagas was published, edited by Kristinn Jóhannesson, Gunnar D. Hansson, and Karl G. Johansson: The Icelandic Sagas – All Genealogical Sagas and Forty-Nine Tales I–V. The Swedish edition was made possible by support from the Torstens Söderberg Foundation.
+Snorri’s work Heimskringla was published in a new translation by Karl G. Johansson in 1991–1993: Nordic Kings’ Sagas I–III.
+This work has long been out of print from the now-defunct Fabel Förlag—and is only partially available through antiquarian bookstores.
+In collaboration with Bokförlaget Anthropos, a new edition of Snorri’s Nordic King’s Sagas is planned.
+Since the Icelandic Sagas I–V are now available to readers in a new translation, it is our hope that Snorri’s historical chronicles will also be made available to a wider public and for educational purposes.
+The new edition will take on a partially new formwith a cover by the Swedish artist Roj Friberg.